GuillemSeCa/LaSalleSFTPSyncPutty/README.md

 ## How to install Visual Studio Code?
-First of all we will need to download Visual Studio Code (VSCode).
+First of all, we will need to download Visual Studio Code (VSCode).
 ### Windows and MacOS
 <https://code.visualstudio.com/download>